wkliao/HEP/NOvA/metadata_study.md

 ---

-### Test with example program
+## Test with example program
 We modified the example program with different settings.
 And we collected the file offsets of metadata of the output file and the sequence of HDF5 API calls when the output file was generated to better understand the behavior of the example program.

-#### Test 1 (10 groups, dataset size = 1000, default metadata block size 2KB)
+### Test 1 (2 groups, dataset size = 256, default metadata block size 2KB)
-* File offsets of the metadata of the output file:
+First we ran the original example program to collect the information of the output file.
-  + table_1 object header: 800
-  + table_2 object header: 3520
-  + table_3 object header: 6728
-  + table_4 object header: 9936
-  + table_5 object header: 13144
-  + table_6 object header: 16352
-  + table_7 object header: 19560
-  + table_8 object header: 22768
-  + table_9 object header: 25976
-  + table_10 object header: 712
-* Sequence of HDF5 API calls when created the output file:
-  + The creation order of groups is the same as the increasing order of the id of group.
-  + Odd behavior: Here I observed an odd group "table_10" which is created after all other groups but has the smallest file offset.
-In the B-tree, there are 2 leaf nodes.
-Each of them contains 5 groups.
-And "table_10" is in the first node with "table_1" to "table_4".

-#### Test 2 (2 groups, dataset size = 256, default metadata block size 2KB)
 * File offsets of Metadata blocks of the output file:
   + root group symbol table: 96
   + B-tree: 136